AnyChart/docs.anychart.com/Maps/DrillDown_maps/AJAX_tutorial.md

 Using AJAX means that you don't simultaneously load all maps you're going to use in your Drill Down Map, but you get a necessary map each time you make an AJAX request.

 A request in AJAX should have the following fields:
- - type: AnyChart suppots two request types, "GET" and "POST"
+ - type: AnyChart supports two request types, "GET" and "POST"
  - url: A link to the requested file
  - dateType: a type of the data of the requested file
  - success: in this field we set a function which is to be run, if the requested file has been successfully loaded